RISE Hub Romania

 Romanian Private Capital: the Next Lever for Economic Competitiveness

-In a country with €80 billion in unproductive bank deposits and only €103 million raised by startups in 2025, the RISE Hub coalition proposes a three-tier fiscal mechanism for the mobilisation of private capital.
+In a country with €80 billion sitting in unproductive bank deposits and only €103 million raised by startups in 2025, the RISE Hub coalition proposes a three-tier fiscal mechanism to unlock private capital.

-Under the High Patronage of the President of the Romanian Senate, the RISE Hub coalition yesterday opened, at the Senate, institutional dialogue for a dedicated fiscal mechanism to mobilise private capital towards innovative startups at the beginning of their journey.
-The RISE RO-SEIS proposal is backed by fourteen organisations that are signatories to the Joint Declaration.
+Under the High Patronage of the President of the Romanian Senate, the RISE Hub coalition opened institutional dialogue at the Senate on a dedicated fiscal mechanism to mobilise private capital into early-stage Romanian startups.
+The RISE RO-SEIS proposal is backed by fourteen organisations, all signatories to the Joint Declaration.

-Startups are recognised at European level as central engines of innovation, productivity, economic growth and jobs.
-The European Union's Strategy for Startups and Scale-ups, adopted by the European Commission in 2025, places Europe's competitiveness in direct relation to its capacity to support the development of these companies and defines access to financing as a strategic priority at community level.
-For innovative startups in Romania, access to private capital financing is a challenge.
-In 2025, the volume of venture capital attracted by Romanian startups stood at €103 million across 40 transactions, a 20% decline from the previous year and one of the largest drops recorded at European level¹.
+Across Europe, startups are recognised as central engines of innovation, productivity, economic growth and job creation.
+The European Union's Startup and Scaleup Strategy, adopted by the European Commission in 2025, ties Europe's competitiveness directly to its capacity to support these companies, and identifies access to financing as a strategic priority for the Union.
+For Romanian startups, that access remains a structural challenge.
+In 2025, Romanian startups raised €103 million across 40 transactions, a 20% drop year-on-year and one of the steepest declines anywhere in Europe¹.

-The Romanian context provides the conditions to capitalise on this direction: the information and communications technology sector contributes nearly 10% to the economy's gross value added, and the local entrepreneurial ecosystem has founders with internationally recognised technical credentials.
-The opportunity is significant: the equivalent of €80 billion sits in household bank deposits alone, earning negative real returns².
-Directing a fraction of this capital towards innovative companies would simultaneously produce economic growth, consolidate the tax base and reduce technological dependency.
+Romania has the conditions to act on this.
+The information and communications technology sector contributes nearly 10% of gross value added, and the local entrepreneurial base has founders with internationally competitive technical credentials.
+The opportunity is significant: Romanian households alone hold the equivalent of €80 billion in bank deposits, earning negative real returns².
+Channelling even a fraction of this capital into innovative companies would simultaneously drive economic growth, broaden the tax base, and reduce technological dependency.

-The European agenda confirms the timeliness of the moment.
-The Draghi Report of 2024 identifies the venture capital deficit as a structural vulnerability of the European Union and recommends an additional investment effort of €750–800 billion per year through the activation of private savings.
-The Letta Report highlights the responsibility of member states to intervene with instruments that catalyse private capital, and the European Startup Strategy translates these recommendations into applicable policies.
+Europe's policy agenda confirms the timing.
+The 2024 Draghi Report identifies the venture capital gap as a structural weakness of the European Union and calls for an additional €750–800 billion of investment per year, mobilised through private savings.
+The Letta Report stresses the responsibility of member states to deploy instruments that catalyse private capital, and the EU Startup Strategy translates these recommendations into actionable policy.
 The moment is right for Romania.

-The RISE RO-SEIS proposal is grounded in a comparative analysis of more than fifteen jurisdictions that have implemented fiscal mechanisms to mobilise individual investment in startups, including the United Kingdom, Ireland, France, Germany and Canada.
-The reference model is the UK's Seed Enterprise Investment Scheme, considered the global benchmark in this space, whose official ten-year evaluation demonstrated significant effects on the growth of beneficiary companies and the attraction of new investors.
-The lessons of these jurisdictions, positive and negative alike, have been integrated into the architecture proposed for Romania.
+The RISE RO-SEIS proposal is grounded in a comparative review of more than fifteen jurisdictions that operate fiscal mechanisms to mobilise individual investment in startups, including the United Kingdom, Ireland, France, Germany, and Canada.
+The reference model is the UK's Seed Enterprise Investment Scheme, the global benchmark in this space, whose ten-year official evaluation showed a significant impact on the growth of beneficiary companies and on attracting new investors.
+Lessons from these jurisdictions, both positive and negative, are built into the architecture proposed for Romania.

-The proposed mechanism targets Romanian individual income taxpayers and is built on three complementary tiers: a 50% fiscal voucher applied directly against income tax owed on non-salary income at the point of investment, full exemption from capital gains tax on exit after a minimum three-year holding period, and loss relief in the event of startup failure.
-The architecture is adapted to Romanian fiscal reality and leverages the flat income tax rate as a structural advantage for simplicity and transparency of application.
+The mechanism targets Romanian individual income taxpayers and is built on three complementary tiers: a 50% tax voucher applied directly against income tax owed on non-salary income at the time of investment; full exemption from capital gains tax on exit, after a minimum three-year holding period; and loss relief in the event of startup failure.
+The architecture is adapted to Romania's fiscal reality and leverages the flat income tax rate as a structural advantage for simplicity and ease of administration.

-Companies, organisations and professionals wishing to join this initiative are invited to contact us at admin@riseromania.org.
+Companies, organisations and professionals who wish to join the initiative are invited to contact us at admin@riseromania.org.

 About RISE Hub România

 RISE Hub România is a coalition that mobilises resources for innovation, startups and entrepreneurial excellence.
-The initiative, coordinated by a team of volunteers from the United Kingdom under the patronage of the Repatriot association, brings together fourteen organisations that are signatories to the Joint Declaration for stimulating private investment in innovative startups.
+Coordinated by a team of UK-based volunteers under the patronage of the Repatriot association, the initiative brings together fourteen organisations that have signed the Joint Declaration in support of private investment in innovative startups.

 Press contact: admin@riseromania.org · riseromania.org